 - The tips below are designed to help baking & bread making “novices”.
 Intermediate and advanced bread makers probably know most of these bread making tips.

-- This recipe is part of Bread Dad’s series on Easy Bread Recipes (such as recipes for extra soft white bread, multigrain bread and French bread).
+- This recipe is part of Bread Dad’s series on Easy Bread Recipes such as extra soft white bread, multigrain bread and French bread.

 - FYI – This bread is known as honey bread, honey white bread, milk & honey bread, etc.